Sweet Potato Soup with Andouille Sausage

-Roast the sweet potatoes in a 350 degree oven for 45 to 50 minutes, until a fork can be poked easily all the way through.
-Remove from oven and cool at room temperature or in the refrigerator.
-When cool enough to handle, use your hands to remove the peel and chop the roasted sweet potato into large chunks.
+Roast the sweet potatoes (peel-on) until fork-tender, about 45 to 50 minutes.
+The fork should be able to easily slip all the way through the potato.
+Remove from oven and cool at room temperature or in the refrigerator until cool enough to handle.
+Use your hands to remove the peel and chop the roasted sweet potato into large chunks.

-In a stock pot, sauté onions and garlic in butter for five minutes, then add the chicken stock, sweet potatoes, cinnamon and cloves.
-Simmer over medium-low heat for 20 minutes.
+Melt the butter in a stock pot over medium heat.
+Add the onions and garlic and cook for 5 minutes.
+Add the stock, sweet potatoes, cinnamon and cloves and simmer over medium-low heat for 20 minutes.

 To store: This soup can be refrigerated for up to 3-4 days or stored in your freezer for up to two months.